M.A.

 The Museum Studies director advises entering students, but by the end of the first year you should choose a faculty advisor.

-Your faculty advisor assists in selecting courses, oversees the development of your final product and serves as the committee chair for your final product examination.
+Your faculty advisor assists in selecting courses, oversees the development of your capstone project and serves as the committee chair for your master's examination.